iRNA-COSI/APAeval/summary_workflows/identification/specification/I_benchmark_specification.md

 2. Grouped **bar plot** visualizing **proportions of PAS assigned to different genomic features** in one plot.

-**X axis** - benchmarked tool
-**Y axis** - proportions of PAS assigned to different genomic features.
+**metric** - proportions of PAS assigned to different genomic features.
 Multiple bars corresponding to multiple featues are plotted using different colors.

 Input datasets: